Black jackrabbit

-The black jackrabbit (Lepus insularis) is a species of mammal in the family Leporidae.
-Endemic to Mexico, its only known location is Espiritu Santo Island in the Gulf of California.
-The IUCN has listed this species as a "vulnerable species" because of its restricted range.
-This taxon is regarded by some authorities as being a subspecies of the black-tailed jackrabbit (L. californicus), found on the mainland of Mexico.
+The black jackrabbit (Lepus insularis) (liebre negra), also known as the black hare or Espiritu Santo jackrabbit (liebre de Espíritu Santo), is a species of hare native to Mexico.
+It is only known to live on the island of Espiritu Santo in the Gulf of California.
+The IUCN has listed the black jackrabbit as a vulnerable species because of its restricted range.
+It is regarded by some authorities as being a subspecies of the black-tailed jackrabbit (L. californicus), which is found on the mainland of Mexico.

+Taxonomy and etymology

+The black jackrabbit was first described as a species in 1891 by the American naturalist Walter E. Bryant.
+He described the species based on two specimens retrieved from Isla Espíritu Santo in 1882 and brought to the National Museum of Natural History by the American ornithologist Lyman Belding.
+Bryant gave the black jackrabbit the scientific name Lepus insularis, and noted that it was similar in size to the black-tailed jackrabbit (L. californicus).
+Its genus name, Lepus, meant that it belonged to the hares, and its species name, insularis, is derived from the Latin word insula, meaning "pertaining to an island".

+Genetic analysis performed in 2017 found that the black jackrabbit has little genetic variation when compared to the black-tailed jackrabbit.
+However, it can be differentiated based on karyotypes and G banding, traits that have been used to justify its status as a distinctive species.
+Black jackrabbits likely diverged from hare species present on the Baja California peninsula when the Isla Espíritu Santo split off from the mainland, around 11,000 years ago.
+Researchers have occasionally considered the black jackrabbit to be a melanistic form of the black-tailed jackrabbit.
+The American Society of Mammalogists considers it to be a subspecies of the black-tailed jackrabbit, while the International Union for Conservation of Nature describes it as a distinct species.

+There are no known subspecies of the black jackrabbit.

 Description

 The black jackrabbit grows to a length around 55 cm including a tail of 9.5 cm.
 The top of the head, upper surface of the body, and upper side of the tail are glossy black sheened with brown.
 The sides of the head, body, and limbs are dark cinnamon or buffy-brown and the underparts and underside of the tail are usually some lighter shade of brown.
 The eyes are surrounded by a ring of grey and the insides of the ears are greyish-black and fringed with long, grey hairs.